What Is New in My Vanderbilt Life

 As I began writing formal papers in French and composed my first French poem in Spring 2019, this semester, I will focus on writing diary and poetry in French.
 I am interested in involving more Chinese, Japanese, and French elements in my Inside ‘Dores posts.

 For Inside ‘Dores blogging, I want to experiment with various writing methods and cover a variety of topics.
 To follow the “They Say I Say” motto, I will use questions that applicants may be concerned with to interview multiple current students at Vanderbilt.
 Besides, I am interested in bringing recent alumni into our conversations.
-Later in the semester, I plan to compile Vanderbilt jargons, and I will blog about writing at Vanderbilt based on my experience as a non-native speaker of English. 一言既出，驷马难追。(A Chinese proverb—equivalent to “A promise is a promise”—whose literal meaning is that once uttered, words cannot be taken back, even by riding a four-horse chariot.)
+Later in the academic year, I plan to compile Vanderbilt jargons, and I will blog about writing at Vanderbilt based on my experience as a non-native speaker of English. 一言既出，驷马难追。(A Chinese proverb—equivalent to “A promise is a promise”—whose literal meaning is that once uttered, words cannot be taken back, even by riding a four-horse chariot.)

 I recently joined Alzheimer’s Buddies, for which I will attend a training session and weekly visit a senior Buddy.
 Writing will be part of the experience as I will have journals for each visit.
 Interested in communicating with different groups, I am excited to partner with a senior citizen and hope to make his or her life more colorful.